Weak Verbs I

 Prep.

 Since Modern English verbs do not conjugate as heavily, it can be difficult for speakers get used to the variety of suffixes in Old English.
 However, due to the flexibility of word order in Old English, often the conjugation of the verb is the only way to tell what subject the verb is linked to, as the subject may come after the verb, or may even not be present.
-For example, in the sample below, the subject only appears in the first part of the sentence: 'I heard the Lord and went to him'.
+For example, in the below sentence 'I heard the Lord and went to him', the subject only appears in the first part of the sentence and the object appears before the second verb.

 Subject